akvelon/MLEM-SDK-for-Java/README.md

 ### How to use

-Just add MlemClient.jar to your application classpath.
+Just add MlemJClient.jar to your application classpath.
 If you are familiar with Java language, looking into the JavaDoc should be the shortest way for you to get started.
-MlemHttpClient interface is the one you may want to look at first.
+MlemJClient.java interface is the one you may want to look at first.

 ---

 ### Source Code

-The archive MlemClient.jar contains jar file along with source code.
+The archive MlemJClient.jar contains jar file along with source code.

 You can also browse the project repository at: <br>
 https://git.akvelon.net:9443/internal/mlem-java/-/tree/develop